Performance of affine-splitting pseudo-spectral methods for fractional complex Ginzburg-Landau equations: Numerical methods

 In this paper, we will be concerned with the numerical solution of one-dimensional initial value problems (IVP) of the form

 where $A$ is a linear {\it Fourier multiplier} (a pseudo-differential operator) with symbol $\mathcal{A}(k) \in \mathbb{C}$,

 defined by means of the unitary Fourier Transform (FT) in $x$

 and $B$ is a possibly nonlinear operator acting on $u$.
-The conditions that $u_0$, $A$ and $B$ must fulfill in order for the numerical methods to be applicable are detailed in reference \cite{deleo2016affine}, but suffice to say here that the framework is sufficiently general to encompass a vast array of evolution equations including diffusion, reaction-diffusion, linear and nonlinear Schrödinger, Gross-Pitaevskii and complex Ginzburg-Landau models.
+The general conditions that $u_0$, $A$ and $B$ must fulfill in order for the numerical methods to be applicable are detailed in reference \cite{deleo2016affine}, but suffice to say here that the framework is sufficiently general to encompass a vast array of evolution equations including diffusion, reaction-diffusion, linear and nonlinear Schrödinger, Gross-Pitaevskii and complex Ginzburg-Landau models.
 For example, we get the one-dimensional Gross-Pitaevskii equation with a potential $V(x)$ when $\mathcal{A}(k)=\frac{1}{2}|k|^2$ and $B(u)=V(x) u -\vert u \vert^2 u$.
+In this work we consider $u_0 \in L^2(\mathbb{R})$.

 By virtue of the possibly non-local character of linear operator $A$, defined in frequency space by equation \eqref{eq:A_symbol}, we resort to pseudo-spectral methods for the space discretization of states and operators.
 These methods approximate the solution globally by means of an expansion in orthogonal functions that satisfy appropriate boundary conditions.
-In addition to being well suited for the problems of interest, these methods stand out for having excellent convergence properties –especially when the solutions are highly regular– and for requiring less computational resources than finite differences methods to achieve identical numerical precision \cite{fornberg1996pseudospectral, trefethen2000spectral, boyd2000chebyshev, canuto2007spectral, hesthaven2007spectral, kopriva2009implementing, shen2011spectral}.
-On the other hand, we evolve the solution in time by means of time-splitting schemes.
+Even though their applicability is generally restricted to problems in simple geometries, they are nonetheless well suited for the problems addressed in this paper, standing out for having excellent convergence properties –especially when the solutions are highly regular– and for requiring less computational resources than finite difference methods for achieving a given numerical precision \cite{fornberg1996pseudospectral, trefethen2000spectral, boyd2000chebyshev, canuto2007spectral, hesthaven2007spectral, kopriva2009implementing, shen2011spectral}.
+On the other hand, we approximate the evolution in time by means of time-splitting methods.
 In what follows, we briefly summarize the various splitting schemes used in this work, particularly those introduced in \cite{deleo2016affine}, which will form the basis of the proposed numerical methods.
+The details of the pseudo-spectral discretization are deferred to \ref{sec:pseudo-spectral} for the interested reader.
+Note that while alternative discretizations and higher dimensional problems can be addressed along with the presented splitting schemes, in this paper we will stay within the context of one-dimensional problems to highlight the basic structure of numerical methods in their most elementary form.
+Results concerning the generalizations mentioned above will be presented elsewhere.